daafith/BaseMatcherCollector/README.md

 # BaseMatcherCollector
 A generic solution for safe assertion chaining in Hamcrest.
-This [class](https://github.com/daafith/BaseMatcherCollector/blob/master/src/test/java/collector/BaseMatcherCollector.java) enables us to safely chain our BaseMatchers of type `<T>`.
+This [class](https://github.com/daafith/BaseMatcherCollector/blob/master/src/test/java/collector/BaseMatcherCollector.java) enables us to safely chain our BaseMatchers of type `? super <T>`.
 The collector returns the results **after all** matchers have been executed.
 ```java
 	assertThat(foo, chain(